rust-lang-ua/rustbook_ukrainian/src/ch01-00-getting-started.md

-# Початок
+# Getting Started

-Почнемо свою подорож по Rust! Вичати треба багато, але кожна подорож десь починається. У цьому розділі ми обговоримо:
+Let’s start your Rust journey!
+There’s a lot to learn, but every journey starts somewhere.
+In this chapter, we’ll discuss:

-* Встановлення Rust на Linux, macOS та Windows
+* Installing Rust on Linux, macOS, and Windows
-* Написання програми, яка друкує `Hello, world!`
+* Writing a program that prints `Hello, world!`
-* Використання `cargo`, менеджера пакунків і системи побудови Rust
+* Using `cargo`, Rust’s package manager and build system